‘Are my hands too small to play guitar’ is one of the most common questions asked by people starting out learning guitar.

 Having doubts about the suitability of our hands for playing guitar, isn’t helpful, particularly if we’re having a bad practice day.
 It’s almost always a non-issue in the big scheme of things.

-So, turn your thoughts instead to technique, following good advice and giving yourself time to get used to your instrument.
+Turn your thoughts instead to technique.
+Following good advice and give yourself time to get used to your instrument.
 Be patient, stay focussed, get good tuition, and enjoy the journey.

 If you liked this article ‘Are my hands too small to play guitar’ please share it with others.